 Best Eagle Creek Carry-On Duffels

-1. Cargo Hauler Duffel 40L : This all-purpose duffel should be your go-to no matter what type of trip you’re taking.
+- Cargo Hauler Duffel 40L: This all-purpose duffel should be your go-to no matter what type of trip you’re taking.
 The lightweight carry-on bag comes in at just one pound, 13 ounces (.85 kilograms), but it’s made of a durable, water-resistant fabric that will keep your belongings protected.

-2. Gear Warrior Travel Pack 45L : If flexibility is the name of your game, pick this convertible backpack duffel, which transforms with zip-away backpack straps.
+- Gear Warrior Travel Pack 45L: If flexibility is the name of your game, pick this convertible backpack duffel, which transforms with zip-away backpack straps.
 This carry-on backpack duffel also features travel-savvy details like lockable zippers and easy-stash compartments for things like your passport or your boarding pass.

-3. Geared Warrior™ Wheeled Duffel International Carry On : For those of you who aren’t totally ready to give up your suitcase, give this rolling duffel a shot.
-It has a capacity of 37 liters in its original state, but it can expand to 40 liters—the perfect bit of shape-shifting you might need when conforming to international carry-on requirements.
+- Caldera Convertible International Carry On: For those of you who aren’t totally ready to give up your suitcase, give this rolling duffel a shot.
+It has a capacity of 37 liters, with a small 19 L backpack perfect for days out exploring.
+The addition of both wheels and backpack straps makes this the perfect bit of shape-shifting you might need when conforming to international carry-on requirements.

-4. Packable Duffel : If you’re planning on coming back from your trip with souvenirs, throw this packable duffel into your main bag to carry your extra goods on the way home.
-It folds into a tiny pouch just 9.5 x 6.25 x 2.75 inches (24 x 16 x 7 centimeters) and is extra lightweight.
+- Packable Duffel: If you’re planning on coming back from your trip with souvenirs, throw this 36L packable duffel into your main bag to carry your extra goods on the way home.
+It folds into a tiny pouch just 8.25 x 6.75 x 2.5 inches (21 x 17 x 6.25 centimeters) and is extra lightweight.
+The addition of Protx2® anti-microbial treatment is an added bonus.

-5. Migrate Duffel 40L : Off-the-beaten-track adventurers should check out this duffel, which is made from water-repellent TPU and can be hosed off for cleaning.
+- Migrate Duffel 40L: Off-the-beaten-track adventurers should check out this duffel, which is made from water-repellent TPU and can be hosed off for cleaning.
 Despite its heavy-duty construction, the bag only weighs 2 pounds, 1 ounce (0.96 kilograms)—it’s a travel duffel truly up for any adventure you throw its way.

 Pro Tips for Air Travel with Duffel Bags

-● Use packing cubes to organize your duffel and maximize space.
+- Use packing cubes to organize your duffel and maximize space.
 Eagle Creek offers a variety, from compression sets to shoe cubes.
+Here's exactly how packing cubes work, and why you should use them.

-● You can bring a less-than-full 60L duffel on board as a carry-on.
+- You can bring a less-than-full 60L duffel on board as a carry-on.
 Simply scrunch down the bag to get it to fit into the sizer.
-This is a handy idea for anyone who plans to buy souvenirs on their travels, as you’ve got extra room for your goodies—just note that you’ll have to check your full bag on the way back.
+This is a handy idea for anyone who plans to buy souvenirs on their travels, as you’ve got extra room for your goodies—just note that you’ll have to check your full bag on the way back (and possibly pay a fee).

 Do you have a favorite Eagle Creek carry-on duffel bag that you bring on the plane with you?
 Share your flying experience with us on Instagram or Twitter!